Ullmann condensation: Hurtley reaction: C-C coupling

 More modern Cu-catalyzed C-C cross-couplings utilize soluble copper complexes containing phenanthroline ligands.

 C–S coupling

 The arylation of alkylthiolates proceeds by the intermediacy of cuprous thiolates.

 Mechanism of Ullmann-type reactions

 In the case of Ullmann-type reactions (aminations, etherifications, etc. of aryl halides), the conversions involve copper(I) alkoxide, copper(I) amides, copper(I) thiolates.
 The copper(I) reagent can be generated in situ from the aryl halide and copper metal.
 Even copper(II) sources are effective under some circumstances.
-A number of innovations have been developed with regards to copper reagents.
+A number of innovations have been developed with regard to copper reagents.

 These copper(I) compounds subsequently react with the aryl halide in a net metathesis reaction: